 Quick take: Workers' compensation insurance for small businesses

-Q. I started my own landscaping company a little more than a year ago.
+Question I started my own landscaping company a little more than a year ago.
 The business has grown to the point that I hired my first full-time employee recently and need to hire at least one or two more people over the next year.
 I've started looking into workers' compensation insurance, but I'm not sure it's right for a small company like mine.
 How do I know if I need workers' compensation insurance?

 We posed this question to Saul Salinas, a Farmers Insurance® agent based in Tucson, Arizona.

-A. This is a question I hear a lot from business owners, and the answer is: it depends.
+Answer This is a question I hear a lot from business owners, and the answer is: it depends.
 You'll want to consider several factors.

 First, a quick overview — workers' compensation insurance may help when an employee is injured on the job or gets a work-related illness.
 Coverage may include wage benefits for injured employees, and can pay for medical treatment or rehabilitation for eligible employees.
 This information alone may answer the question for you, but there are other factors you may want to consider.